Configuring the Index Generation Mode

 Automatically

-The automatic index generation option is the standard for many sites.
-As its name suggests, the frontend automatically gets updates every time there’s a change made to the backend.
+The automatic index generation option is the default setting.
+As its name suggests, the Internal Link Juicer automatically updates the link index for you.
 For example, if you save a post or change a plugin setting, the index for these changes will get built automatically in the background.
-This is especially useful for small websites and blogs that don’t have a large overhead.
-However, there’s a possibility that the admin panel (backend) could see additional load times on some tasks because of the automated index generation.

 None

-Your final option is “None”, which means you disable index generation handled by the plugin.
-This is recommended for large sites or those that have a lot of editorial activity.
+The second option is “None”, which means you disable index generation handled by the plugin.
 Instead, index generation can be handled by the wp-cli extension of the Internal Link Juicer.
 In this way, you can better customize index generation beyond just automated or manual updating.

 If you’re interested in this option, you can build your own command line through the wp-cli extension.
 You must have the wp-cli installed on your server first.
 Just use the following command to rebuild the index: